Best HPI Check Websites UK: 2026 Comparison

 Cons:

-• The European database advantage is of limited value for a standard UK-registered car with no import history
+• The European angle is of limited value for many standard UK cars

-Verdict: CarVertical occupies a specific niche.
-If you are considering an imported vehicle or a car that may have been registered in Europe before arriving in the UK, the access to continental auction records can be genuinely useful.
-For a standard UK car with no European history, the premium is hard to justify when comparable checks are available at a fraction of the price.
+Verdict: CarVertical occupies a clear niche.
+If you are considering an imported vehicle or one with possible European registration history, the access to continental auction records can be genuinely useful.
+For a standard UK car with no European history, the wider database is less relevant.

 5. Total Car Check